-Sources of Liquidity As of March 31, 2021, we had cash of \$3.8 million and working capital of \$9.3 million compared to \$2.4 million and \$8.4 million, respectively, at March 31, 2020.
+Sources of Liquidity As of March 31, 2022, we had cash of \$2.6 million and working capital of \$11.4 million compared to \$3.8 million and \$9.3 million, respectively, at March 31, 2021.
 We have a Revolving Credit Agreement ("the Credit Agreement") with First Foundation Bank ("the Bank") that allows us to borrow up to \$2.0 million on a revolving basis.
-At March 31, 2021 and 2020, we had outstanding borrowings of \$1.0 million and \$2.0 million respectively, on the line of credit.
-The line of credit is subject to renewal on August 30, 2021, and we intend to renew or replace it with another line of credit on or before the expiration date.
+At March 31, 2022 and 2021, we had outstanding borrowings of \$0 million and \$1.0 million respectively, on the line of credit.
+The line of credit is subject to renewal on August 30, 2022, and we intend to renew or replace it with another line of credit on or before the expiration date.

-As of March 31, 2021, we had \$4.6 million in long-term debt ("Term Loans") payable to the Bank that require the payment of principal and interest monthly through August 2032.
+As of March 31, 2022, we had \$3.9 million in long-term debt ("Term Loans") payable to the Bank that require the payment of principal and interest monthly through August 2032.
 Pursuant to the Term Loans and the Credit Agreement, we are subject to annual financial covenants, customary affirmative and negative covenants and certain subjective acceleration clauses.
-As of March 31, 2021 and 2020, we met all required annual financial and debt covenants.
+As of March 31, 2022 and 2021, we met all required annual financial and debt covenants.

 In response to the COVID-19 pandemic and the uncertainty surrounding the pandemic, in May 2020, we obtained a PPP loan in the amount of \$1.4 million under the CARES Act.
 The proceeds were used for certain payroll costs in accordance with the PPP and the PPP Flexibility Act of 2020.
 In December 2020, we received notice of forgiveness of the PPP loan in whole, including all accrued interest to date (see Note 6 in the notes to our consolidated financial statements).
-In April 2019, we obtained an unsecured subordinated loan in the amount of \$1.5 million from a related party.
+In April 2019, we obtained a loan in the amount of \$1.5 million from a related party.
 The proceeds were used to pay down accounts payable and for general operating capital purposes.
 On April 12, 2021, we amended this loan (see Note 6 and 16 in the notes to our consolidated financial statements).
+As of March 31, 2022, we had \$1.0 million outstanding on the loan.

 Funds generated by operating activities and available cash are expected to continue to be our most significant sources of liquidity for working capital requirements, debt service and funding of maintenance levels of capital expenditures.
-In fiscal year 2020, we began a strategic cost savings initiative that included the elimination of positions through attrition and the elimination of open positions to create a leaner organization, and we continued the cost savings initiative throughout fiscal 2021.

-Based upon our operating plan and related cash flow and financial projections, cash flows expected to be generated by operating activities and available financing are expected to be sufficient to fund our operations through at least June 30, 2022, and our debt service coverage ratio and current ratio covenants are expected to be in compliance with the annual Term Loans and Credit Agreement covenant requirements as of March 31, 2022, the next measurement date.
-However, no assurances can be provided that we will achieve our operating plan and cash flow projections for the next fiscal years or our projected consolidated financial position as of March 31, 2022.
+Based upon our operating plan and related cash flow and financial projections, cash flows expected to be generated by operating activities and available financing are expected to be sufficient to fund our operations through at least June 30, 2023, and our debt service coverage ratio and current ratio covenants are expected to be in compliance with the annual Term Loans and Credit Agreement covenant requirements as of March 31, 2023, the next measurement date.
+However, no assurances can be provided that we will achieve our operating plan and cash flow projections for the next fiscal years or our projected consolidated financial position as of March 31, 2023.
 Such estimates are subject to change based on future results and such change could cause future results to vary significantly from expected results.